-11.1 Initial knowledge of the linking between the pseudonym and its holder
+11.1 Initial knowledge of the linking between the pseudonym and its holder a) public pseudonym:

 The knowledge of the linking may not be a constant but change over time for some or even all people.
-Normally, the knowledge of the linking cannot decrease.
-Typical kinds of pseudonyms are:
+Normally, concerning non-transferable pseudonyms the knowledge of the linking cannot decrease.18 Typical kinds of such pseudonyms are:

-- a) public pseudonym: - The linking between a public pseudonym and its holder may be publicly known even from the very beginning.
-E.g., the linking could be listed in public directories such as the entry of a phone number in combination with its owner. - b) initially non-public pseudonym: - The linking between an initially non-public pseudonym and its holder may be known by certain parties, but is not public at least initially.
+The linking between a public pseudonym and its holder may be publicly known even from the very beginning.
+E.g., the linking could be listed in public directories such as the entry of a phone number in combination with its owner.

+- b) initially non-public pseudonym: The linking between an initially non-public pseudonym and its holder may be known by certain parties, but is not public at least initially.
 E.g., a bank account where the bank can look up the linking may serve as a non-public pseudonym.
-For some specific non-public pseudonyms, certification authorities could reveal the identity of the holder in case of abuse. - c) initially unlinkable pseudonym: - The linking between an initially unlinkable pseudonym and its holder is at least initially not known to anybody with the possible exception of the holder himself/herself.
+For some specific non-public pseudonyms, certification authorities could reveal the identity of the holder in case of abuse. - c) initially unlinked pseudonym: The linking between an initially unlinked pseudonym and its holder is - at least initially - not known to anybody with the possible exception of the holder himself/herself.
 Examples for unlinkable pseudonyms are (non-public) biometrics like DNA information unless stored in databases including the linking to the holders.